ibbles/LearningUnrealEngine/Undo redo.md

     // one on the Actor it has a pointer to.

-    // Mark this object as about to be modified. this->Modify();
+    // Mark this object as about to be modified.
+    Modify();

     // Make the modification.
 NumMoves is a `UPROPERTY` on an objects on
-    // which Modify has been called so it will be included in the ++NumMoves;
+    // which Modify has been called so it will be included in the undo
+    // history.
+    ++NumMoves;

     // Next we do the move.
 First mark the Actor for modification and then